alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-treatment-with-rock-hyrax-dung.md

 lang: en
 locale: en
 category: [treatments,fatwas]
-excerpt: The dung of rock hyrax is used as a cure for many diseases and is sold by spice traders.
+summary: The dung of rock hyrax is used as a cure for many diseases and is sold by spice traders.
 Is it permissible to use it for treatment?
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz